 The need for such a magazine originates in the context of Bangladesh, which is one of the 72 countries where homosexual conduct is criminalized by law.
-Since Bangladesh is a Muslim majority country with rather conservative value system, homosexuality is not tolerated or accepted.
+Since Bangladesh is a Muslim majority country with a rather conservative value system, homosexuality is not tolerated or accepted.
 Hence, LGBT persons suffer from social unacceptability, legal criminalization, physical violence, social harassment and possible threats of discrimination and homophobia.

-Iti Roopbaan is a book consisting of a series of letters collected from the Bangladeshi LGBT community.
+Iti Roopbaan is a book consisting of a series of letters collected from the Bangladeshi LGBTQI+ community.
 This book acts as a catharsis for queer people to express their sexual and gender identities in a Muslim dominated society.

 The work on this book came to a halt after the murder of Xulhaz Mannan and K. Mahbub Rabbi Tonoy in 2016 by extremists.
 Recently, a group of volunteers took up the incomplete manuscript and started to work on it.
 A series of thirty letters are planned to be published in a printed book dedicated to Xulhaz Mannan who originally envisioned Iti Roopbaan just before his untimely death.

 A queer poetry book under the banner of Roopbaan was published on February 27, 2015.
 The publisher of this book was attacked by Islamic extremists in September 2015.